PedroGFonseca/donation_management_with_podio/documentation/concepts/allocation.md

 - One allocation per FundingBatch-Need pairing (no duplicates)
 - Allocation amount cannot exceed FundingBatch available credit
 - Sum of all allocations for a Need determines Need status (Paid when sum ≥ Need amount)
+- Allocation status can be updated via parent NeedPackage bulk actions (e.g., "Mark all Accepted Needs as Paid")
 - FundingBatch.allocated_amount = sum of all allocation amounts regardless of status
 - Money becomes fungible within FundingBatch - doesn't matter which specific transaction funded the allocation
+- For audit purposes, Allocations should be marked as obsolete/cancelled rather than deleted to preserve financial history

 ## Examples